pubkey/javascript-vector-database/README.md

 # javascript-vector-database

-Local-First Vector Database with RxDB and transformers.js
+This is the demo app for the article [Local-First Vector Database with RxDB and transformers.js](https://rxdb.info/articles/javascript-vector-database.html).

+To start the project, first run `npm install` and then run `npm run dev`.